-The push-start track was officially opened in 2002 and athletes training at the University have won medals at each of the Winter Olympic Games staged since then – a magnificent total of eight between them.
+The push-start track was officially opened in 2002 and athletes training at the University have won medals at all but one of the Winter Olympic Games staged since then – a magnificent total of eight between them.

 The bobsleigh squad enjoyed Olympic success at Sochi 2014 as the four-man crew of John Jackson, Stuart Benson, Bruce Tasker and Joel Fearon claimed bronze after two Russian teams were disqualified for doping offences.
 Other successful bobsleigh athletes to train here include Paula Walker and Rebekah Wilson, who won the 2011 World Junior Championship.

 Seven medals have come in skeleton, with Alex Coomber winning bronze at Salt Lake City in 2002 and Shelley Rudman taking silver at Torino 2006 before fellow University of Bath graduate Amy Williams made history with a stunning gold medal at Vancouver 2010.
 Lizzy Yarnold succeeded Amy as Olympic champion at Sochi 2014 and became the first skeleton athlete to defend her title at PyeongChang 2018, where team-mates Laura Deas and Dom Parsons – a PhD student at the time – also won bronze medals.